andytudhope/living-blue-book/source/knowledge_repo/index.md

 "Those drunk with God, tho’ they be thousands, are yet one" — Jalāl ad-Dīn Muhammad Rūmī

+"He has a special tenderness for His own, personal idiots." — Llewellyn Vaughan-Lee

 "To lead you to an overwhelming question ...
 Oh, do not ask, “What is it?”
 Let us go and make our visit." — T. S. Eliot